-There wereare several actions that need to be taken in orderintended to assist Cache Creek in attaining a more stable condition that were inherent in adoption of the CCRMP.
-One of the most important measures wasis to significantly reduce the amount of aggregate removed from within the channel.
-In-stream extractions allowed under the CCRMP mining should cannot exceed the average annual replenishment of sand and gravel (including associated fines) since the last prior year of removal, excluding implementation of channel reshaping pursuant to the Channel Form Template described below., and, in fact, should be far less than that amount in most years in order to allow the creek to aggrade and reduce the amount of scour.
+There were several actions intended to assist Cache Creek in attaining a more stable condition that were inherent in adoption of the CCRMP.
+One of the most important measures was to significantly reduce the amount of aggregate removed from within the channel.
+In-stream extractions allowed under the CCRMP cannot exceed the average annual replenishment of sand and gravel (including associated fines) since the last prior year of removal, excluding implementation of channel reshaping pursuant to the Channel Form Template described below.
 Since 1996, extractions have been far less than annual replenishment, and approximately 10.4 million tons of sand and gravel have aggraded in the CCRMP area.
-At the same time, the CCRMP haswould resulted in the reshaping of portions of Cache Creek according to the conceptual design provided in the Test 3 Run Boundary (see Figure 4).
-The Test 3 Run Boundary This proposal requires envisioned regrading the streambed to create a series of terraces and low-flow channel.
-These actions will stabilize the channel and allow it to operate more like a natural system.
-In addition, selected banks and levees maywill be excavated to provide gentle transitions into and out of the channel bottlenecks created by the bridge structures.
-In some areas, jetties maywill be constructed to encourage expansion of the banks, through sediment deposition and/or the encouragement of riparian vegetation.
-The overall goal of the Test 3 Run Boundary wasis to smooth the abrupt width and slope changes that occur along Cache Creek.
+At the same time, the CCRMP has resulted in the reshaping of portions of Cache Creek according to the conceptual design provided in the Test 3 Run Boundary.
+The Test 3 Run Boundary envisioned re-grading the streambed to create a series of terraces and low-flow channel.
+These actions stabilize the channel and allow it to operate more like a natural system.
+In addition, selected banks and levees may be excavated to provide gentle transitions into and out of the channel bottlenecks created by the bridge structures.
+In some areas, jetties may be constructed to encourage expansion of the banks through sediment deposition and/or the encouragement of riparian vegetation.
+The overall goal of the Test 3 Run Boundary was to smooth the abrupt width and slope changes that occur along Cache Creek.